• Send us a message

 • Services for business

 As an employer, you will have a wide range of legal obligations towards your employees.
-Among these will include allowing employees to exercise their maternity leave rights at work.
+Among these will include allowing employees to exercise their parental rights at work.
+Getting expert advice on maternity and paternity rights in the UK can help you to meet your legal obligations and treat your team fairly.

 Neglecting your maternity leave responsibilities could have serious consequences for your business, so it is essential that you have the support and assistance of experienced employment law solicitors on your side.